jgreen-cli/brainlogs/README.md

 - No automatic backup or versioning exists in current version

 **Contribution & Feedback:**
-We welcome constructive issue reports and feedback via our [GitHub Issues](https://github.com/GuyWithAFrownyFace/brainlogs/issues) page.
+We welcome constructive issue reports and feedback via my [GitHub Issues](https://github.com/GuyWithAFrownyFace/brainlogs/issues) page.
 Please include:
 - Your operating system
 - Steps to reproduce any issues
 - Suggestions for improvements